-3.12 Emergency motions - Subject to the agreement of the Chair, and subject also to the provision of Standing Order 3.10 'Motions: Procedure at and during a meeting', a member of the Board may give written notice of an emergency motion after the issue of the notice of meeting and agenda, up to one hour before the time fixed for the meeting.
+- 5.12 Emergency motions - Subject to the agreement of the Chair, and subject also to the provision of Standing Order 3.10 'Motions: Procedure at and during a meeting', a member of the Board may give written notice of an emergency motion after the issue of the notice of meeting and agenda, up to one hour before the time fixed for the meeting.
 The notice shall state the grounds of urgency.
 If in order, it shall be declared to the Board of Directors at the commencement of the business of the meeting as an additional item included in the agenda.
-The Chair's decision to include the item shall be final.

-- 3.13 Chair's ruling - the decision of the Chairman of the meeting on questions of order, relevancy and regularity (including procedure on handling motions) and their interpretation of the Standing Orders and Standing Financial Instructions, at the meeting, shall be final. - 3.14 Voting every question put to a vote at a meeting shall be determined by a majority of the votes of members present and voting on the question.
-In the case of an equal vote, the Chair shall have a second, and casting vote. - a) All questions put to the vote shall, at the discretion of the Chair of the meeting, be determined by oral expression or by a show of hands.
-A paper ballot may also be used if a majority of the Directors present so request.
+The Chair's decision to include the item shall be final. - 5.13 Chair's ruling - the decision of the Chairman of the meeting on questions of order, relevancy and regularity (including procedure on handling motions) and their interpretation of the Standing Orders and Standing Financial Instructions, at the meeting, shall be final. - 5.14 Voting every question put to a vote at a meeting shall be determined by a majority of the votes of members present and voting on the question.
+In the case of an equal vote, the Chair shall have a second, and casting vote.